PramodMGowda05/TrustLens/SETUP.md

 5.  **Set up Genkit AI**:
     - The project uses Genkit for AI-powered analysis.
 You need to provide a Google AI API key.
-    - Visit [Google AI Studio](https://aistudio.google.com/app/apikey) to get your API key.
+    - See the section below on how to generate a key.
     - Add the key to your `.env.local` file.

     ```.env.local